dotnet/corefx/Documentation/project-docs/developer-guide.md

 ### Building in Release or Debug

 By default, building from the root or within a project will build the libraries in Debug mode.
-One can build in Debug or Release mode from the root by doing `build -release` or `build -debug` or when building a project by specifying `/p:ConfigurationGroup=[Debug|Release]` after the `dotnet msbuild` command.
+One can build in Debug or Release mode from the root by doing `build -c Release` or `build -c Debug` or when building a project by specifying `/p:ConfigurationGroup=[Debug|Release]` after the `dotnet msbuild` command.

 ### Building other Architectures

-One can build 32- or 64-bit binaries or for any architecture by specifying in the root `build /p:ArchGroup=[value]` or in a project `/p:ArchGroup=[value]` after the `dotnet msbuild` command.
+One can build 32- or 64-bit binaries or for any architecture by specifying in the root `build -arch [value]` or in a project `/p:ArchGroup=[value]` after the `dotnet msbuild` command.

 ### Tests

-We use the OSS testing framework [xunit](http://xunit.github.io/) with the [BuildTools test targets](https://github.com/dotnet/buildtools/blob/master/Documentation/test-targets-usage.md).
+We use the OSS testing framework [xunit](http://xunit.github.io/).

 #### Running tests on the command line

-Do build tests you need to pass `-test` flag (`build -test`) to build.cmd/sh or if you want to build both you pass `-includetests` flag (`build -includetests`).
+To build tests you need to pass the `-buildtests` flag to build.cmd/sh or if you want to build both you pass `-buildtests` flag (`build -restore -build -buildtests`).
+Note that you need to specify -restore and -build additionally as those are only implicit if no action is passed in (in this case buildtests is an action).

 For more information about cross-platform testing, please take a look [here](https://github.com/dotnet/corefx/blob/master/Documentation/building/cross-platform-testing.md).